-Our 50th Class Reunion is coming up in 2011.
-Here's what we have tentatively planned.
+Our 55th Class Reunion is coming up in 2016.
+We have nothing tentatively planned that can be posted at this time.

 Remember the "All Class Reunion" Day.